dotnet/docs/docs/csharp/whats-new/csharp-11.md

 > - The conversion is permitted (but not required) to use an existing delegate instance that already contains these references.

 Previous versions of the standard prohibited the compiler from reusing the delegate object created for a method group conversion.
 The C# 11 compiler caches the delegate object created from a method group conversion and reuses that single delegate object.
 This feature is first available in Visual Studio 17.2 as a preview feature.
-It is first available in .NET 7 preview 2.
+It's first available in .NET 7 preview 2.

 ## Raw string literals